esm7/obsidian-map-view/README.md

 The Google Geocoding API is practically free or very cheap for normal note-taking usage, but you'd need to setup a project and obtain an API key from Google.
 See [here](https://developers.google.com/maps/documentation/javascript/get-api-key) for more details.

+If you want, you can add to your API key the slightly more expensive [Places API](https://developers.google.com/maps/documentation/places/web-service/cloud-setup), then turn on "Use Google Places for searches" in the Map View settings.
+For most reasonable note-taking usage, you will not likely go beyond the Places API free tier.

 **Note:** usage of any geocoding provider is at your own risk, and it's your own responsibility to verify you are not violating the service's terms of usage.